forderud/ComSamples/README.md

 * **Rock solid** technology that have been available since 1993.

 Limitations:
 * Not as easily available on non-Windows platforms.
+The [MiniCOM](https://github.com/forderud/MiniCOM) project can partly mitigate this for in-process needs.

 ## How to test